-Metro Cities will monitor the effects of 2019 laws that modified statutory requirements for local option sales taxes.
-Metro Cities continues to support the ability of a city to impose a local option sales tax for public improvements and capital replacement costs using local processes determined by law but without the need for special legislation.
+Metro Cities is monitoring the effects of 2019 laws that modified statutory requirements for local option sales taxes and continues to support the ability of a city to impose a local option sales tax for public improvements and capital replacement costs using local processes specified by law but without the need for special legislation.
 Metro Cities supports having local sales tax referendums conducted at a general or special election.